wp-plugins/fade-in-fade-out-xml-rss-feed/readme.txt

 * <a href="http://www.gopiplus.com/work/">Plugin Homepage</a>
 * <a href="http://www.gopiplus.com/work/plugin-list/">All plugin list</a>
 * <a href="http://www.gopiplus.com/work/about/">About author</a>

+Now a day's everyone use fade in fade out text in some portion of the website to attract the user.
+So i have created new plug-in to do this.
+This plug-in directly retrieve title from RSS feed and create the fade in fade out effect in the word press website.

+By default, the script fades from black-to-white upon enter, and white-to-black upon exit.

 Do you want to create the fade in fade out effect for your own content?
 Then use <a href="http://www.gopiplus.com/work/2011/04/22/wordpress-plugin-wp-fadein-text-news/">WP fade in text news</a> plugin.

 *	Free.